Symmetry indicators and anomalous surface states of topological crystalline insulators

-For example, in PG $T$, which can be generated using either two independent $C_3$ rotations or a $C_2$ and a $C_3$, we have to choose the former since it includes more $C_3$ rotations, while in PG $C_6$, which can be generated using a single $C_6$ or a $C_3$ and a $C_6$, we have to choose the former since it contains a smaller number of generators (the latter is not really a minimal generator set).
-Such conditions are needed because, as explained, mirror and $C_3$ rotation symmetries behave differently compared to other symmetries in sTCI classification.
+For example, in the PG $T$, which can be generated using either two independent $C_3$ rotations or a $C_2$ and a $C_3$, we have to choose the former since it includes more $C_3$ rotations; in contrast, in the PG $C_6$, which can be generated using a single $C_6$ or a $C_3$ together with a $C_6$, we have to choose the former since it contains a smaller number of generators (the latter is not really a minimal generator set).